dallinwitt/divvy/README.md

-# Divvy Bike Movement Analysis and Visualization
+# Movements of Bikes in Chicago's Divvy Bike System
 ## Data Analysis and Visualization

 #### Motivation: